codeths/kitcoin/frontend/README.md

 npm run build
 ```

 This will create a folder called "build" containing the newly built frontend.
+If you're going to serve the build, make sure your server is set up to serve `index.html` as the 404 page.
+This is needed because routify puts the entire frontend in one place, and determines which view to show based on the path, which won't always just be the root.

+As of writing, there is not content at the root, and the student dashboard is at _/student_.

 ## Development

-[Svelte](https://svelte.dev/) and [Routify](https://www.routify.dev/) is used with [Tailwind CSS](https://tailwindcss.com/) to make the frontend, and Vite is used for builds.
+[Svelte](https://svelte.dev/) and [Routify](https://www.routify.dev/) are used with [Tailwind CSS](https://tailwindcss.com/) to make the frontend, and [Vite](https://vitejs.dev/) is used for builds.

 To start the dev server, run the command below: